 When you write a text or email in your phone, your phone highlights incorrectly spelled words and suggests a correct version and or changes them to that version.
 In this scenario, in which AI is helping developers, a ‘supercharged IDE feature’ does this same thing, but with code.
 In the future, this could expand a little more, so that Ai suggests even better code completion by basing the suggestions on its master developer’s style, using high-level predictive analysis.
 This trend could continue until the AI is writing the code for the developer, after which the developer approves it.

 In this scenario, the human developer is writing tests, and AI is iterating these tests millions of times, until it finds or creates the piece of code that correctly solves these tests.
-With extra time freed up for the developer from having to both write, and solve the tests, he or she can focus on understanding and solving business problems.
+With extra time freed up for the software developer from having to both write, and solve the tests, he or she can focus on understanding and solving business problems.
 Later, AI may even be able to learn how to suggest which tests need to be done.

 The question of whether AI will replace the developer is one of level, rather than a simple binary answer.
 The fact is that AI already has begun replacing the human developer.
 But we have seen that the relationship is one in which man and machine work in harmony together, as machine improves efficiency, but the human eye is always needed.